When changes are not agreed

 Risks for employers who dismiss and rehire

-If an employee feels they’ve been unfairly dismissed from the original contract, there is a risk they could make a claim at employment tribunal.
+If an employee feels they’ve been unfairly dismissed from the original contract, there is a risk they could make a claim to an employment tribunal.

 If 20 or more employees are being dismissed and rehired, the employer can face legal action if they do not hold ‘collective consultation’ with any recognised trade unions or employee representatives.

-If an employer is dismissing and rehiring employees it is best to seek legal advice beforehand.
+If you are an employer considering dismissing and rehiring employees, it is best to get legal advice first to check you are making the right decision.

 When forcing a change might break a contract

 If an employer forces a change without agreement or a flexibility clause in the contract, they might be in ‘breach of contract’.

 An employer could risk legal action if they force a change that is not covered by a flexibility clause.

 Forcing a change without discussion or agreement could lead to: